ChristianKlass/ChristianKlass/README.md

 cameras, running inference on a Coral EdgeTPU instead of a GPU.
 Backups go four tiers deep and end up in Cloudflare R2.

-Two repos here worth opening:
+There's two repos here that I'm kinda proud of:

 **[kopilog](https://github.com/ChristianKlass/kopilog)** publishes a tech news site with nobody at the wheel.
 RSS in, TF-IDF clustering, LLM